Learning Machines: Text, Images, Video

 What This Is

-The camp is not a prompt engineering tutorial.
-It is an investigation.
-The repeated question across all three sessions is: what is the machine actually doing, and what does the human contribute?
+This is much more than a prompt-engineering tutorial.
+It is an investigation: what is the machine actually doing, what does the human contribute, and what does the system assume?

 Summer Learning Machines Camp Dates: